aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

   * `value` - The label value.
 * `taints` - (Optional) A List of Kubernetes taints to assign to the nodes.
 * `management` - (Optional, Available in 1.109.1+) Managed node pool configuration.
 When using a managed node pool, the node key must use `key_name`.
 Detailed below.
+* `scaling_policy` - (Optional, Available in 1.127.0+) The scaling mode.
+Valid values: `release`, `recycle`, default is `release`.
+Standard mode(release): Create and release ECS instances based on requests.Swift mode(recycle): Create, stop, adn restart ECS instances based on needs.
+New ECS instances are only created when no stopped ECS instance is avalible.
+This mode further accelerates the scaling process.
+Apart from ECS instances that use local storage, when an ECS instance is stopped, you are only chatged for storage space.
 * `scaling_config` - (Optional, Available in 1.111.0+) Auto scaling node pool configuration.
 For more details, see `scaling_config`.
 * `instance_charge_type`- (Optional, Available in 1.119.0+) Node payment type.
 Valid values: `PostPaid`, `PrePaid`, default is `PostPaid`.
 If value is `PrePaid`, the arguments `period`, `period_unit`, `auto_renew` and `auto_renew_period` are required.
 * `period`- (Optional, Available in 1.119.0+) Node payment period.
 Its valid value is one of {1, 2, 3, 6, 12, 24, 36, 48, 60}.